Skip to content

 });

-const signedTx = await signTransactionWithDevice(deviceId, tx, chain);
+const signedTx = await signTransactionWithDevice(

 return btcToolbox.broadcastTx(signedTx);